opendp/opendp/docs/source/developer/contribution-process.rst

 Implementation
 --------------
+The programming framework suggests `many types of contributions <https://projects.iq.harvard.edu/files/opendp/files/opendp_programming_framework_11may2020_1_01.pdf#section.10>`_, but this guide focuses on constructor contributions (types 1-3) for brevity.
+The process involved for other kinds of code contribution will share similarities.

 The :ref:`code-structure` section contains information about the various components you may be involved with: the proof, constructor and FFI.